Harold-Tech442/-lighthouse-labs-Final-Project-SQL/README.md

 The data was quite “dirty”, at least from my novice point of view.
 Lots of cleaning, converting of data types, missing values, etc. It was a tough, arduous, exciting, and huge learning process wrapped in one.
 Fun times!

 ## Future Goals
+Regarding data cleaning specifically, my future goal would be to think of ways to create stored procedures to streamline tasks and eliminate redundant processes.

-Future goals, three words: practice, practice, practice.
+In general, my goal would be three words: practice, practice, practice.